 Divorce and separation can be difficult and emotional experiences even when the decision to part ways is civil.
 The divorce process is challenging in itself, which is why understanding the legal terms that go with it can alleviate confusion and frustration among parties.
-Here, the team of Bel Air divorce and family law attorneys at Rodier Family Law define some common terms used in divorce and separation cases to help you better understand the divorce process as you go through it.
+Here, the team of Harford County divorce attorneys at Rodier Family Law define some common terms used in divorce and separation cases to help you better understand the divorce process as you go through it.

 Pendente Lite Hearings

 Latin for ‘pending litigation’, pendente lite hearings refer to temporary relief the court can award to spouses while a divorce litigation is pending.
 These hearings tend to arise during divorce-related issues such as custody, child support, visitation, use and possession, and alimony.
 Pendente lite hearings may result in the establishment of temporary custody and financial responsibilities until both parties reach an agreement, and ensure that one party isn’t unfairly burdened with all responsibilities during litigation.
 Typically being scheduled 3-6 months after initially filing for divorce, these hearings offer a chance for emotions to settle before making final custody decisions for the family members involved.